CatherineTrevor/gothenburg-netball/README.md

 ![Am I Responsive image](supporting-docs/responsiveness-image.jpg)

-## A simple website providing information about Gothenburg's Netball Club to existing and prospective players.
+This project is my Milestone One project with the Code Institute.
+It is a website that presents clear and relevant information about Gothenburg's Netball Club for its stakeholders, such as members, committee members and future players.
+The object is to provide a digital communication platform, which will increase awareness and interest in the club, with the aim of attracting regular paying members.

 ### [View the live site here.](https://catherinetrevor.github.io/gothenburg-netball/)